Infinite families of manifolds of positive $k^{\rm th}$-intermediate Ricci curvature with $k$ small: Normal Homogeneous Spaces

 \subsection{Positive intermediate Ricci curvature on normal homogeneous spaces}

-Let $G$ be a compact connected Lie group and $H$ a closed subgroup of $G$.
-Consider the homogeneous space $G/H$ endowed with a normal homogeneous metric.
+Let $G$ be a compact connected Lie group and $H$ a closed subgroup of $G$, and denote their Lie algebras by $\g{g}$ and $\g{h}$ respectively.
+Endow the homogeneous space $G/H$ with a normal homogeneous Riemannian metric.
 Let $\g{p}$ be the orthogonal complement of $\g{h}$ in $\g{g}$ with respect to the $\Ad(G)$-invariant inner product on $\g{g}$ that defines the normal homogeneous metric on $G/H$.

 For each non-zero $x\in \g{p}$, let us define $b(G/H,x)$ as the smallest integer $b$ for which the following holds: for every set of orthonormal vectors $y_1,\dots, y_b\in\g{p}$ orthogonal to $x$, there is some $i\in\{1,\dots,b\}$ such that $[x,y_i]\neq 0$.
 Then we define